 Before coming to the unit

 It is often a good idea to have the support of a partner, close friend or relative.
-However, we have limited space in our waiting area, so please only bring one person with you.
+Please note that we have limited space in our waiting area.

 If you need to bring your children with you, please try to contact a relative or friend as soon as possible to come and take care of them for you.
 You may not be feeling well and need help to look after them.